-Sunset Strip is a small community in Victoria within the Bass Coast local government area (postcode 3922).
-With a population of 503, the suburb has an established demographic with a median age of 38.
+Sunset Strip is a small locality in Victoria within the Bass Coast local government area (postcode 3922).
+It is home to about 503 residents, with an established family demographic and a median age of 38.
 Households earn a median income of $52K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.1% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, community & personal service, professionals.
+Employment in the area leans toward construction and healthcare.
 The top ancestries reported are English, Australian, Irish.

-The median house price in Sunset Strip is $640,000, having dropped significantly 8.6% over the past year.
-The current median weekly rent is $450.
-This gives a gross rental yield of approximately 3.7%.
+Sunset Strip has a median house price of $640,000, which has dropped significantly by 8.6% year-on-year.
+The current median weekly rent is $480.
+This gives a gross rental yield of approximately 3.9%.
 The median monthly mortgage repayment is $1,448.

 The crime rate in the Bass Coast LGA is higher than average at 8,622 incidents per 100,000 population.

-From an investment perspective, Sunset Strip offers a gross rental yield of 3.7%, rated as moderate yield.
+On the investment side, Gross rental yield sits at around 3.9% (moderate yield).
 Property prices are near the state median ($640K/$875K).
 The price-to-income ratio of 12.2x is considered stretched.
 House prices have moved -8.6% year-on-year.
+Population growth of +2.1% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.